tytydraco/yessleep/out/Cinnamon.md

 You gave this to her.

-She became convinced Sophie had died because of her.

-Not only genetically.

-Because she'd gone back to work.
+And because she'd gone back to work, she found another way to blame herself.

 "I should've been here."